johnmaeda/designintechreport-2018/src/index.md

 # .xx-large.serif[Desktop-First / Beta Release Notes]

 .x-large.sans[I had originally intended to design this report in some clever way that was mobile-first and responsive ... but I got lost in all the code along the way.
 Weekend hacking projects will do that to you (wink).
 If you’re visiting by mobile -- which is super likely -- please turn around.
-Next week I’ll release a mobile-only version for fun.
+Eventually I will make a mobile-only version available for fun.
 I’m learning! —JM]

 .footer[Welcome]